xer777/hanariutest/readme.md

-Hanariu - fork of Kohana Framework 3.3
+Hanariu - fork of Kohana Framework 3.3 by Riu.

-Whats new:
+This is fork of early Hanariu/System with thejw23 ideas and further development.

+Whats new in Hanariu in compare to Kohana:

 -   Namespaces